 By the way, our newest project is to produce new video resources that will make our site’s important information about Indigenous worldview available on Youtube and Vimeo.
 So far the only videos on our Youtube channel are those for Mindfulness with Mustangs, but new videos will start going up this summer.
 So watch for them!
 And if you want to see more videos get online faster, please help with a donation to support taping, graphics production, and editing!

-Tapestry’s past projects include conferences, meetings, a digital library project, pre-production for a film, and research into different ways of learning and their application to educational venues.
+Tapestry’s past projects include conferences, meetings, a digital library project, and research into different ways of learning and their application to educational venues.

 Occasional Workshops and Speaking Engagements